Joshua-Medvinsky/Forta-Bots-Repository/Forta-Bot-Challenge-4/COMP02/README.md

 ## Purpose

-The objective is to regularly update and notify users about their rewards every 24 hours, ensuring they stay informed.
+The objective is to regularly update and notify users about their rewards every 1000 blocks, ensuring they stay informed.

 ## Supported Chains